What is Form 13?

 - Income from investment in securitization trust

-Note: In case of interest income, if any interest on FD or interest on other than interest on securities is received then Form 15G/ 15H are applicable.
+Note: Form 15G/15H is filed for any interest on FD or interest on other than interest on securities is received.

 When to make an application in Form 13?

-An application can be made in Form 13 at any time during the financial year.
-However, it is a good practice to make an application in the beginning of the year for income earned throughout the year.
+The payee can make an application any time during the financial year.
+However, it is a good practice to make an application at the beginning of the year for income earned throughout the year.

 What are the details required for filing Form 13?

-- Details of income of the last 3 years.
+- Details of income for the last 3 years.

-- Details of payment of tax of the last 3 years.
+- Details of payment of tax for the last 3 years.

-- Details of tax deducted/ paid for the current year.
+- Tax deducted/ paid for the current year.

 - Projected current year’s income.